- Nolan Searl

 Photos by Nolan Searl, Stadium Journey

 UNO hockey finally has a place of its own.
 Completed in 2015, Baxter Arena is UNO’s first on-campus arena.
 Since the program began in 1997, the Mavs have shared the Civic Auditorium and more recently the CenturyLink Center with Creighton men’s basketball.
 The $90-million arena lies just south of the school’s Pacific Campus and Aksarben Village.

 All of your basics are covered at Baxter Arena.
 For those looking for something a little different, take a walk around the concourse and you’ll find something that grabs your interest.

-The Blue Line bar also as a local beer option from Infusion Brewing, which is based in Omaha's Benson neighborhood.
+The Blue Line bar is also a local beer option from Infusion Brewing, which is based in Omaha’s Benson neighborhood.